leovido/BudgetMeApp/README.md

 # BudgetMeApp
 Personal finances app using Starling bank's API with RxSwift + MVVM architecture

+# Highlights and benefits
+- Reactive programming - Declarative programming paradigm concerned with data streams and the propagation of change.
+- MVVM architecture - Better application of SOLID principles and encapsulation of components.
+Offering better testability and flexibility.

+## Summary
 This app currently shows all accounts and will eventually show the balance, overdraft, pending transactions.
 Atm, it shows one demo account and transitions into a UITabViewController where you can switch between transactions and savings goals.